FAQs: Community Fellowships

 Will Immigrant Justice Corps sponsor me for a green card or skilled worker visa?

-No. All Fellows must be eligible for work authorization in the U.S. for the full two years of the fellowship.
-Applicants with DACA are welcome to apply.
+No. All Fellows must be eligible for work authorization in the U.S. for the full three years of the fellowship.
+Applicants with DACA or TPS are welcome to apply.